jmadala/workshop-cultivating-coders/README.md

 #### Background: Source to Image

-We have seen how we can deploy a "plain vanilla" Docker image.
+We have seen how we can deploy a standard, stand-alone Docker image.
 Now, let’s see how we can work with source code and builds with Docker images.
 We can use the new-app command to do a simple deploy of code with a Docker image.
-The RedHat OpenShift and Digital Garage teams have built some Docker images that are enabled for a more generic build mechanism, called Source-To-Image (or S2I).
+The RedHat OpenShift and Digital Garage teams have built some Docker images that are enabled for a more generic build mechanism, called Source-To-Image (or STI).

-Source­To­Image (S2I) is an Open Source project sponsored by Red Hat.
+STI is an Open Source project sponsored by Red Hat.
 It’s goal is to provide a simple, efficient, and stand-alone mechanism to inject source code into a Docker image and produce a Docker image that can run as-is.
-The Digital Garage platform is S2I enabled and can use S2I as one of it’s build mechanisms (in addition to Docker build and custom build).
-A full discussion of S2I is beyond the scope of this workshop; however, please read the documentation to learn more about this project.
+The Digital Garage platform is STI enabled and can use STI as one of it’s build mechanisms (in addition to Docker build and custom build).
+A full discussion of STI is beyond the scope of this workshop; however, please read the documentation to learn more about this project.

-All of the programming language images in the OpenShift portion of the Docker Hub registry are S2I enabled.
+All of the programming language images in the OpenShift portion of the Docker Hub registry are STI enabled.

 Let's start this next example by creating a new project for just this application.